School of English

 You can access an outline of your programme, listing all compulsory and optional modules and giving a breakdown of programme requirements, using the online Programme Catalogue.

-You can also raise any programme specific queries with your programme leader.
+You can also raise any programme-specific queries with your programme leader who will be convening a meeting in Introductory Week.

 How will I get to know other students?

-There will be plenty of social events organised by the peer mentoring scheme, school reps and interns, and the English Society (see more information below), as well as weekly peer sessions for each of your modules.
+There will be plenty of social events organised by the peer mentoring scheme, school reps and interns, and the English Society, as well as weekly peer sessions for each of your modules.

-What welcome activities do you have planned to welcome me to the SCHOOL OF ENGLISH?
+What activities have you got planned to welcome me to the School of English?

 There will be a welcome talk from your programme leader, and a welcome meeting with your personal tutor and tutor group.
-There will be activities organised by the English Society, who are planning a virtual (online) picnic, movie night, and book group.
-There will be an online social event organised by the peer mentor scheme, as well as smaller group meetings and activities organised by your peer mentors.
+There will be other activities organised by the English Society.

-What opportunities are there for me to be involved in the school community?
+What opportunities are there to be involved in the School community?

-Are there any specialist software or systems that I need for my programme and where do I find out information about it?
+Are there any specialist systems or software I need for my programme and how do I find out about them?

 What is the role of course representatives and how do I volunteer?

-Course representatives take responsibility for gathering the ideas, opinions and concerns of other students and reporting them to the School of English for consideration (via Student: Staff forum, or in collaboration with key members of academic and support staff).
+Course representatives take responsibility for gathering the ideas, opinions and concerns of other students and reporting them to the School of English for consideration (via Student Staff Partnership Forum, or in collaboration with key members of academic and support staff).

-Course representatives are elected by the student body of the school – if you are interested in becoming a course rep, you will have an opportunity to gather signatures from your fellow students to indicate their support for your election to the role.
-Successful course representatives sit on the Student: Staff Forum, which is organised by the Deputy Director of Student Education and the School Representative.
+Course Reps are usually recruited in October for students with September starts, and January/February for students with January starts.
+If you are interested in becoming a course rep, please look out for emails about how you can express your interest at the beginning of each semester.
+Successful course representatives sit on the Student Staff Partnership Forum, which is organised by the Deputy Director of Student Education and the School Representative.

-Are there any societies I can join for the school/programme?
+Are there any societies / networks I can join linked to my programme?

-How does assessment work on my programme and what support is provided with academic skills?
+How does assessment work on my programme and what support can I get with academic skills?

 Assessment is tailored to the level of study, the subject material, the method of delivery and the learning outcomes.
 You can check the approved forms of assessment for each module in the module catalogue, and module tutors will introduce and discuss them with you.